scor/dgb/README.txt

    configurations.
 4. create a symbolic link to drushrc.php from inside DRUPAL_ROOT, i.e. run the
-   following from inside drupal: ln -s ../drushrc.php drushrc.php (the main drushrc.php is kept outside the drupal directory to avoid losing during a core update, but you can put it direcly in there if you prefer.
-   Drush will require to find drush.php in the DRUPAL_ROOT no matter what).
+   following from inside drupal: ln -s ../drushrc.php drushrc.php (the main drushrc.php is kept outside the drupal directory to avoid losing it during a core file update, but you can put it direcly in there if you prefer. dgb will require a drushrc.php in DRUPAL_ROOT no matter what).
 5. create the 'databases' folder (or whatever name you specified in drushrc.php)
 6. initialize the git repository in the dgb_instance folder by running git init
 7. from the DRUPAL_ROOT directory, type drush dgb-backup to see if dgb was